She was ill, very ill.

 “Then press your case.
 Please.”

 “No, I am none of those,” he offered without apology.
-“Simply a man of words, concerned with clarity of thought and the expressive beauty of language.”
-He leaned intently forward across the desk, hoping to glimpse Death’s face and guage the situation.
+“Simply a man of words, concerned with clarity of thought and the expressive beauty of language—a mark I often miss.”
+He leaned intently forward across the desk, hoping to glimpse Death’s face and gauge the situation.
 Then a question occurred to him: “Earlier, you said ‘We show ourselves….’
 Are there more of you?”

-Their conversation continued through the night, a stimulating exchange the Professor could never have imagined.
-And it was also a conversation Death had relished it as well.
+Their conversation continued through the night, a stimulating exchange the Professor could never have imagined; neither would others believe.
+And it was also a conversation Death had relished as well.
 Before dawn, their bargain was struck: The child would live.

 The Scholar had agreed to tell Death’s tale—whose preface you’ve just read.
-He had also enabled Death himself to retire, the Scholar taking his own place among the Ledger’s keepers.
+He had also enabled Death himself to pass his scythe to another, the Scholar taking his own place among the Ledger’s keepers.
 Balance had been achieved, equity maintained.
 And favors exchanged.